These Stovetop Brussels Sprouts with Bacon are a bit crispy on the outside and tender on the inside. Seasoned with garlic and thyme!

 - unsalted butter

-HOW TO MAKE BRUSSEL SPROUTS WITH BACON:
+HOW TO MAKE BRUSSELS SPROUTS WITH BACON:

 In a large skillet over medium-low heat, cook the bacon until crispy, set aside, and leave the drippings in the pan.
 While the bacon is cooking, trim the stems off the brussel sprouts and cut them in half lengthwise.